whenbellstoll/AvianEngine/Documentation/Core Docs/GameNode.md

 ### Implementation notes: collision pass in Execute()
 `Execute` now performs two collision passes after updating all Sprites:
 1. **Sprite vs Map** — for any Sprite with `CheckCollisionWithMap()` enabled, its bounding box is tested against the bounds of `mapList[0]` (`WorldPositionX/Y` + `Width()/Height()`).
 The result is stored via `Sprite::CollisionWithMap(bool)`, queryable with `Sprite::CollisionWithMap()`.
 Only a single "world" map is considered; per-map or per-tile collision is not implemented (see [Map.md](Map.md)).
-2. **Sprite vs Sprite** — an O(n^2) pass compares every pair of Sprites that both have `CheckCollisionWithSprite()` enabled using the existing `CheckSpriteCollision`.
+2. **Sprite vs Sprite** — an O(n²) pass compares every pair of Sprites that both have `CheckCollisionWithSprite()` enabled using the existing `CheckSpriteCollision`.
 On collision, each Sprite's name is recorded in the other's `collidedSprites` list, which `Sprite::CollisionWithSprite(name)` queries (NULL name means "did this sprite collide with anything this frame?").
 The list is cleared at the start of every frame.

-This is an MVP implementation: it is correct for small numbers of sprites but is not spatially partitioned. `Map` already declares a `spacePartitionGridSize`/grid concept intended for this purpose.
+This is an MVP implementation: it is correct for small numbers of sprites but is not spatially partitioned.
+Partition grid infrastructure is available in `Map` (`InitGrid()`, `GridCoordsFromWorld()`, `GetGridCellsForBounds()`, and the `gridLists` 2D array); future optimization can check only sprites in overlapping cells instead of all pairs.
+The grid has a conservative default cell size (64 pixels) and is initialized when each Map is loaded.

 ## See Also
 - [Map](Map.md)